df8819/JChat/README.md

 - The repository is now cloned _(downloaded/copied)_ to a new folder within the path you have chosen.
 Close this 'CMD' Window.
 - Open the folder and execute 'Update.bat' if you run it for the first time, this will install all needed stuff🖖
-- Watch the 'Update' script doing its magic✨
+- Watch the 'Update' script do its magic✨
 - When the app opens for the first time, click 'API Key' and insert your key.
 - For later instances, just use the 'Run.bat'👌